 The Company's principal business activity is the exploration of its mineral property interests, with its principal mineral property interests located in Canada.
-The Company is listed on the TSX Venture Exchange ("TSX-V") and the NYSE MKT Equities Exchange ("NYSE MKT") under the symbols "BKM" and "PBM", respectively.
+The Company is listed on the TSX Venture Exchange ("TSX-V") under the symbol "BKM" and was listed on the NYSE MKT Equities Exchange ("NYSE MKT") under the symbol "PBM" until the voluntary delisting on April 29, 2016.